montoyo/mcef/README.md

 * How to use the mod:// scheme

 # For forkers
-Don't forget to add "-Dfml.coreMods.load=net.montoyo.mcef.ShutdownPatcher" to the VM options, otherwise the Java process will hang forever!
+Don't forget to add "-Dfml.coreMods.load=net.montoyo.mcef.coremod.ShutdownPatcher" to the VM options, otherwise the Java process will hang forever!